PhD application procedure

-The Postgraduate Support Officer in the Department of Statistics is the usual first point of contact for anyone interested in pursuing PhD research.
+The Postgraduate Support Officer, is the usual first point of contact for anyone interested in pursuing PhD research.
 Informal enquiries are welcome at any time, and the PhD Admissions Tutors will be pleased to give advice on the Graduate Programme and entry qualifications, as well as answer any queries.
-The current PhD Admissions Tutors are Professors Wilfrid Kendall & Jane Hutton.

-For PhD applicants in Statistics, a fully developed research proposal is not required.
-Rather, we ask that applicants use the "Purpose of Study" box in the application form to provide information such as:
+For PhD applicants in Statistics, a fully developed research proposal is not required, (and is usually not desirable, but see the section on competitive scholarships below).
+Rather, we ask that applicants use the personal statement in the application form to provide information such as:

 - What motivates you to do a PhD?

 - What area(s) of probability or statistics particularly interest you?

 - In what subject areas does your academic background best equip you to carry out research?

 - What do you consider to be your particular strengths? (e.g., theoretical work? applied statistics? computational work?)

 - Have you already identified and/or made contact with a particular potential supervisor in the Department?
 (See below).

 Applicants are not expected to identify a PhD supervisor before applying.
 All PhD students are expected to join the Centre for Doctoral Training in Mathematics and Statistics which commences with 2 terms of taught modules.
 After this, students will choose their PhD supervisors and commence their project work.